-I know you are exhausted at times, and are not sure how much more you can take of this storm.
+I know you are exhausted at times and are not sure how much more you can take off this storm.
 I know you feel confused and sometimes none of it makes sense and you lay awake at night and wonder if it’s worth it.

 But the thing is, you’re still there.

 You’re still there because something tells you this is worth it.

 It’s difficult for me to tell you how to best love the woman who has been to hell and back.
 No situation is ever the same, and I have not the mind and heart of a man in your shoes.